 Autoimmunity is the response of the immune system of an organism in which it attacks its own healthy cells and tissues.
 A disease which results due to this kind of response is called an autoimmune disease.
 The higher vertebrates are capable of recognizing foreign antigens.
 Due to the memory-based acquired immunity, their immune system could very well distinguish between their own cells and the foreign organisms.
 However, due to genetic or some unknown reason the body attacks its own cells and causes autoimmune diseases.
 The most common example of an autoimmune disease is rheumatoid arthritis (RA).
 Others are Addison’s disease, Graves’ disease, polymyositis (PM), etc.

-Similarities and Differences Between Allergies and Autoimmune Disease
+Similarities Between Allergies and Autoimmune Disease

 The main similarities between the two are: